kellydinneen/command-line-flashcards/README.md

 ### Basic Game Play
 #### <a name ="play"></a>

   Game play is run entirely from the command line.
-Upon [deployment](#deployment), an introductory message informs the user of the number of flashcards in the current deck and the first card appears.
+Upon [deployment](#deployment), an introductory message informs the user of the number of flashcards in the current deck, and the first card appears.
 Cards consist of a question about fundamental concepts in javascript and a set of multiple choice answers.
 Users navigate between answers using the up and down arrow keys and select an answer with the 'return' key.
 Once an answer is selected, feedback will appear, informing the user whether the answer was correct or incorrect.

-If a user exhausts all cards in the deck without any incorrect answers, a message will display informing the user that the round is over and the user has answered all questions correctly in a single try.
+  If a user exhausts all cards in the deck without any incorrect answers, a message will display informing the user that the round is over and that the user has answered all questions correctly in a single try.
 If the user exhausts all cards in the deck, but has answered some of them incorrectly, then the user will enter into a review phase of game play, as described below.

 <p align = "center">
 <img src="https://media.giphy.com/media/33gtlU8cIsZ7S82Dgd/giphy.gif">